Bombay Hook National Wildlife Refuge: History

-Known to the Native American as Canaresse, meaning "at the thickets," and later referred to as Ruyge-Bosje, meaning "shaggy bushes" or thicket, Bombay Hook received its final name from the corruption of the Dutch "Boompjes" or "Boompjes Hoeck" meaning "little-tree point."
-In 1679 Mechacksett, chief of Kahansink sold Bombay Hook wetlands to Peter Bayard, an early Dutch settler.
-The price for the area was one gun, four handfuls of powder, three waistcoats, one anker of liquor, and one kettle.
+This area was known to the Native American as Canaresse, meaning "at the thickets," and later referred to as Ruyge-Bosje, meaning "shaggy bushes" or thicket.
+Bombay Hook received its final name from the corruption of the Dutch Boompjes or Boompjes Hoeck meaning "little-tree point."
+In 1679, Mechacksett, chief of Kahansink, sold these wetlands to Peter Bayard, an early Dutch settler.
+The price for the area was one gun, four handfuls of gunpowder, three waistcoats, one anker of liquor, and one kettle.

 In 1682, a canal was built from the town of Smyrna to the Delaware Bay; this waterway became the Smyrna River.
 The Bombay Hook Lighthouse (also called the Smyrna River Lighthouse) was built by the US Government in 1831.
 The lighthouse was later automated in 1912 and an unmanned light was installed.
 Arsonists burned the abandoned structure in the early 1970s.

 The Allee House, still standing on the refuge, was built in 1753 by Abraham Allee, a Huguenot refugee from Artois, France.
 It is currently on the National Register of Historic Places.
 The house remains in nearly original condition.

 In 1848, a hotel was built on Bombay Hook Island, making the island a popular resort area.
 By 1870, the steamer Pilot Boy was making regular trips between Bombay Hook and Philadelphia.

 In 1878, a severe storm referred to by local residents as the "great tidal-wave" destroyed summer resorts on Collins and Fraland Beach.
 The storm changed the biological make-up of Bombay Hook.
 Prior to 1878, the inner marshes were protected from storms and high tides by the dunes and banks fronting the bay.
 These dunes were breached by the storm and were never repaired, the effects of which are evident to this day.

 In 1937, 12,000 acre, mostly tidal salt marsh stretching 8 mi along Delaware Bay, were purchased to establish the Bombay Hook Migratory Waterfowl Refuge.
 The land was purchased with duck stamp funds.